| Title: | Manipulate Matrix Row and Column Labels with Ease |

 This function modifies pieces of row and column labels

-that defines "one or many to one" relationships.
+according to label_map that defines "one or many to one" relationships.

 This function is useful for aggregations.